DIVERSIFOOD: High quality food systems

 My motivation in writing "Sustainable Energy - without the hot air" is

-energy, instead of the perpetual Punch and Judy show.
+to promote constructive conversations about energy, instead of the perpetual Punch and Judy show.

 I've tried to write an honest, educational and fun book.'